alpaddesai/PCBSignalIntegrity_EEM/README.md

 The project provides on overview on transmission wave theory and signal integrity analysis

 Please click on the executable located in https://github.com/alpaddesai/PCBSignalIntegrity_EEM/releases for details.
-All images are custom or have references.
+All images are custom or have a reference name.

 ## Equalization
 ![image](Equalization.png)